 In the morning, discover Veliko Tarnovo.
 Take a stroll in the Old Town, where you will find charming handcraft shops and discover icon painting, woodcarving, weaving, coppersmithing, and silversmithing.
 Enjoy a cup of Turkish coffee made on hot sand, just as it was prepared over a century ago.

 Next, discover Tsarevets, a fortification and church high on a majestic hill, seat of kings and the Bulgarian patriarch during the Second Bulgarian Kingdom.
 View the fortress walls and watchtowers, the Patriarch’s church, and Baldwin Tower.

 Later, take a short drive to the village of Arbanassi, a small architectural gem of the 17th and 18th centuries.
-The village enjoyed the favor of an Ottoman sultan, and became the residence of rich and powerful merchants.
-You will visit Konstantzalieva house and learn about the everyday life of a wealthy 17th-century family and also the Nativity church, built at a time when religious architecture was restricted by the Ottoman rule.
+The village enjoyed the favor of an Ottoman sultan and became the residence of rich and powerful merchants.
+You will visit Konstantzalieva house and learn about the everyday life of a wealthy 17th-century family and the Nativity church, built when the Ottoman rule restricted religious architecture.

 In the afternoon, begin driving north, bound for the Romanian border and Bucharest.
 Enjoy a city tour of the Romanian capital upon arrival.